-LGBT Help Line
+LGBTQ Help Line

 Morinaga Milk promotes diversity and inclusion, and recognizes and respects diversity in its efforts to be an organization where everyone can play an active role.
-In considering that there might be many LGBT people in the workplace who are anxious that coming out to coworkers or using company consultation avenues will negatively affect their interpersonal workplace relationships, Morinaga Milk decided to establish an email consultation service with an external provider for a six-month trial.
-This counselor service is aimed at people who identify as LGBT who wish to consult with someone but are not sure who to turn to, or do not have anyone they can discuss such matters with, and is available to any Morinaga Milk employee free of charge.
+In considering that there might be many LGBTQ people in the workplace who are anxious that coming out to coworkers or using company consultation avenues will negatively affect their interpersonal workplace relationships, Morinaga Milk established an email consultation service with an external provider for this purpose.
+This counselor service is aimed at people who identify as LGBTQ and who wish to consult with someone but are not sure who to turn to, or do not have anyone they can discuss such matters with.

-In addition to this external help line, Morinaga Milk also promotes measures for promoting proper LGBT awareness, such as holding study sessions on LGBT etiquette and requiring managers to take an LGBT e-learning course.
+In addition to this internal help line, Morinaga Milk also promotes measures for promoting proper LGBTQ awareness, such as holding study sessions on LGBTQ etiquette and requiring managers to take an LGBTQ e-learning course.
+In recognition of these measures, Morinaga Milk received the Gold (highest) award under the Pride Index, an LGBTQ initiative (2020) by the voluntary